I Have a Crush at Work: Characters

+Production

+Like Enomoto's previous work, Fumino-san no Bunguna Nichijō, the series focuses on working adults.
+The series is based on Enomoto's own experiences as a company employee and a suggestion from the editor in charge to focus the series on a workplace romance.

 Media

 Manga

 Written and illustrated by Akamaru Enomoto, I Have a Crush at Work was serialized in Kodansha's seinen manga magazine Morning from March 7, 2019, to January 26, 2023.
 Kodansha collected its chapters in fifteen tankōbon volumes, released from July 23, 2019, to March 23, 2023.

 The manga has been licensed for English digital release in North America by Kodansha USA.